-Anger Can Be Contagious - Here's How To Stop The Spread
+Anger Can Be Contagious — Here's How To Stop The Spread

 He says when he wrote those angry tweets, he was in a bad place, angry at himself for letting his health deteriorate: "It was easy to snap back and snarl."

-But Beatty says the empathy shown towards him, changed him.
-He's begun to think: "People are good."
-He realizes that politics divides people, but one-on-one, "people are caring, generous, helpful."
+But Beatty says the empathy shown toward him changed him.
+He has begun to think, "People are good."
+He realizes that politics divide people, but one on one, "people are caring, generous, helpful."

-Over the last month, he says he's felt his anger fade away.
+Over the last month, he says, he has felt his anger fade away.
 This manifests in lots of small ways.
-For instance he used to have serious road rage.
+For instance, he used to have serious road rage.
 But now "if someone wants to get over, I'll wave them in," Beatty says.
 "I have changed."

-This story reminds us of what we should already know (and hopefully remember from watching Mr. Rogers): "It's good for us to be kind," Jeff Hancock says.
+This story reminds us of what we should already know (and hopefully remember from watching Mister Rogers): "It's good for us to be kind," Hancock says.

-Not only is it good for the world around us, it makes us feel a lot better and disarms anger.
+Not only is it good for the world around us, but it makes us feel a lot better and disarms anger.

 "There's lots of scientific evidence that when you are kind or express gratitude you get all kinds of psychological benefits," says Hancock.

-So, next time, you're tempted to respond to an angry post, maybe you'll remember this story.
+So next time you're tempted to respond to an angry post, maybe you'll remember this story.

 Anger leads to more anger.
 But a single act of kindness can help stop the spread.